wiz0u/WTelegramClient/README.md

 # Other things to know

+The Client class also offers an `Update` event that is triggered when Telegram servers sends unsollicited Updates or notifications/information/status/service messages, independently of your API requests.

-An invalid API request can result in a RpcException being raised, reflecting the [error code and status text](https://core.telegram.org/api/errors) of the problem.
+An invalid API request can result in a `RpcException` being raised, reflecting the [error code and status text](https://core.telegram.org/api/errors) of the problem.

 The other configuration items that you can override include: **session_pathname, server_address, device_model, system_version, app_version, system_lang_code, lang_pack, lang_code, user_id**